“Hey we are not in Kolkata and I want to have Kolkata Mutton Biryani! Can we make some?”

 - Boil the spice potli along with the water for around 30 minutes.

-- The water will change color and will turn light brown in color.
+- The water will change color and will turn light brown.

 - Meanwhile, wash rice 2-3 times under running water.